jh3y/whirl/.github/CONTRIBUTING.md

 Run `yarn run` to see a list of available commands.

 ### Adding a new loading animation 👟
-These are the steps for adding a new loading animation.
+These are the steps for adding a new loading animation. :octocat:

 From the root of the cloned repo run:
 ```shell